 Cadillac sells 18- and 20-inch wheels to give the SRX a beefy presence.
 It pays attention to aerodynamics with an integrated rear spoiler, which should have been designed to hide the exposed rear glass wiper.
 Cadillac logos flourish: open a door and a lighted logo shows through its sill plates.

-The 2012 Cadillac SRX has an interior that's at once top-lux and distinctly American.
-Its hand-cut-and-sewn coverings on the instrument panel and ambient lighting make for a rich environment that continues Cadillac's commitment to excellent cabin appointments.
-The design is much like that of the CTS family, with an integrated center stack housing controls for climate and audio systems, and an optional navigation system rising from the center of the instrument panel (or withdrawing with the press of a button).
+The 2012 Cadillac SRX has an interior that's at once distinctly American and globally appealing.
+The leather trim on the dash and ambient lighting create a rich environment.
+The design is much like that of the CTS family, with an integrated center stack housing controls for climate and audio systems.
+An optional navigation system rises from the center of the instrument panel (or withdrawing with the press of a button).